Model X Custom Ambient Lighting

 {

-/// Create the LED strip object
+/// Create the LED strip object led_strip_handle_t led_strip;

 ESP_ERROR_CHECK(led_strip_new_rmt_device(&strip_config, &rmt_config, &led_strip));